-Headaches are sometimes thought of occurring as the sign of a larger problem, and in most cases, this is true.
-Headaches often accompany colds, flus, chronic pain, and even food poisoning.
-However, sometimes headaches occur seemingly at random, but there may actually be a reason.
-That reason is dehydration.
+Headaches are often thought of occurring as the sign of a larger problem, and in most cases, this is true.
+Headaches frequently accompany colds, flus, chronic pain, and even food poisoning.
+However, sometimes headaches occur seemingly at random, but there may actually be a reason – dehydration.

-The initial symptoms of dehydration include thirst and minor discomfort, but can also include the following prior to, or during a water-deprivation headache:
+The initial symptoms of dehydration include thirst and minor discomfort, but can also include the following prior to, or during a dehydration headache:

 - Dry mouth